Finite Expression Method for Solving High-Dimensional Partial Differential Equations: Numerical Examples

 During the search loop, if the size of $\mathbb{P}$ is less than the capacity $K$, $\Be$ will be put in $\mathbb{P}$.
 If the size of $\mathbb{P}$ reaches $K$ and $S(\Be)$ is larger than the smallest score in $\mathbb{P}$, then $\Be$ will be appended to $\mathbb{P}$ and the one with the least score will be removed.
 After the searching loop, for every $\Be\in \mathbb{P}$, the objective function $\mathcal{L}(u(\cdot; \mathcal{T}, \Be, \bm{\theta}))$ is optimized over $\bm{\theta}$ using a first-order algorithm with a small learning rate for $T_3$ iterations.

-\section{Numerical examples}
+\section{Numerical Examples}

-Numerical results will be provided to demonstrate the effectiveness of our FEX implementation introduced in Sec.~\ref{sec:farmework} using two classical PDE problems: high-dimensional PDEs with constraints (such as Dirichlet boundary conditions and integration constraints) and eigenvalue problems.
-The computational tools for high-dimensional problems are very limited and NNs are probably the most popular one.
+Numerical results will be provided to demonstrate the effectiveness of our FEX implementation introduced in Section~\ref{sec:farmework} using two classical PDE problems: high-dimensional PDEs with constraints (such as Dirichlet boundary conditions and integration constraints) and eigenvalue problems.
+The computational tools for high-dimensional problems are very limited and NNs are probably the most popular ones.
 Therefore, FEX will be compared with NN-based solvers.
-Through our examples, the goal is to numerically demonstrate that: \begin{itemize} \item {\bf Accuracy.} FEX can achieve high and even machine accuracy for high-dimensional problems, while NN-based solvers can only achieve the accuracy of $\mathcal{O}(10^{-4})$ to $\mathcal{O}(10^{-2})$. \item {\bf Scalability.} FEX is scalable in the problem dimension with an almost constant accuracy and a low memory requirement, i.e., the accuracy of FEX remains essentially the same when the dimension grows, while NN-based solvers have a worse accuracy when the dimension becomes larger. \item {\bf Interpretability.} FEX provides interpretable insights of the ground truth PDE solution and helps to design postprocessing techniques for a refined solution. \end{itemize} In particular, to show the benefit of interpretability, we will provide examples to show that the explicit formulas of FEX solutions help to design better NN-parametrization in NN-based solvers to achieve higher accuracy.
+Through our examples, the goal is to numerically demonstrate that: \begin{itemize} \item {\bf Accuracy.} FEX can achieve high and even machine accuracy for high-dimensional problems, while NN-based solvers can only achieve the accuracy of $\mathcal{O}(10^{-4})$ to $\mathcal{O}(10^{-2})$.
+Furthermore, we demonstrate the effectiveness of our RL-based approach by comparing its performance to a solution developed using genetic programming (GP)~\citep{murray2012modelling}.

+\item {\bf Scalability.} FEX is scalable in the problem dimension with an almost constant accuracy and a low memory requirement, i.e., the accuracy of FEX remains essentially the same when the dimension grows, while NN-based solvers have a worse accuracy when the dimension becomes larger.

+\item {\bf Interpretability.} FEX provides interpretable insights of the ground truth PDE solution and helps to design postprocessing techniques for a refined solution. \end{itemize} In particular, to show the benefit of interpretability, we will provide examples to show that the explicit formulas of FEX solutions help to design better NN-parametrization in NN-based solvers to achieve higher accuracy.
 The FEX-aided NN-based solvers are referred to as FEX-NN in this paper.
 Finally, we will show the convergence of FEX with the growth of the tree size when the true solution can not be exactly reproduced by finite expressions using the available operators and a binary tree.
 All results of this section are obtained with $6$ independent experiments to achieve their statistics.

-\subsection{Experimental setting}
+\subsection{Experimental Setting}

 This part provides the setting of FEX and NN-based solvers.
-Specific hyper-parameters for each experiment are reported in Appx.~\ref{sec:detials}.
+The accuracy of a numerical solution $\tilde{u}$ compared with the true solution $u$ is measured by a \textit{relative $L^2$ error}, i.e., $\|\tilde{u}-u\|_{L^2(\Omega)}/\|u\|_{L^2(\Omega)}$.
+The integral in the $L^2$ norm is estimated by the Monte Carlo integral for high-dimensional problems.